MemRerank: Preference Memory for Personalized Product Reranking: Experimental Setup

 \subsection{Baselines}

 We compare our method against several types of baselines that differ in how user preference information is provided to the reranker.

-\paragraph{No memory.} This setting performs direct personalized product reranking without any explicit extracted preference memory.
-As shown in Figure~\ref{fig:v1_mem}, we input the empty \texttt{<within\_memory>} and \texttt{</cross\_memory>}, so the reranker receives only the query and candidate products and serves as the primary reference point for assessing the benefit of memory augmentation.
+\paragraph{No memory.} This setting performs direct product reranking without explicit user memory.
+The reranker receives only the query and candidate products, making it the reference point for measuring the value of preference memory.

-\paragraph{Product-context baselines.} We first consider simple retrieval-based context augmentation baselines. \emph{Within-category products} augments the reranker with additional products sampled from the same category as the target candidate set, aiming to provide local preference evidence. \emph{Within + cross-category products} further includes products from other categories, allowing the reranker to access broader behavioral signals beyond the current category.

-\paragraph{LLM-extracted memory baselines.} We compare against preference memories directly extracted by off-the-shelf LLMs. \emph{Base-extractor memory} uses the base memory extractor, Qwen2.5-7B-Instruct, with the original extraction prompt but without any RL training. \emph{GPT-5.2 memory} replaces the extractor with GPT-5.2, testing whether a stronger proprietary LLM can produce more useful preference memory under the same general setup.
-For both settings, we also evaluate a \emph{think tag} variant, which prompts the reranker to explicitly reason before making the final decision.